Muscat: History

 Evidence of communal activity in the area around Muscat dates back to the 6th millennium BC in Ras al-Hamra, where burial sites of fishermen have been found.
 The graves appear to be well formed and indicate the existence of burial rituals.
 South of Muscat, remnants of Harappan pottery indicate some level of contact with the Indus Valley civilisation.
 Muscat's notability as a port was acknowledged as early as the 1st century AD by the Greek geographer Ptolemy, who referred to it as Cryptus Portus (the Hidden Port), and by Pliny the Elder, who called it Amithoscuta.

-The port fell to a Sassanid invasion in the 3rd century AD, under the rule of Shapur I, while conversion to Islam occurred during the 7th century.
+The port fell to a Sassanid invasion in the 3rd century AD, under the rule of Shapur I. Conversion to Islam occurred during the 7th century.
 Muscat's importance as a trading port continued to grow in the centuries that followed, under the influence of the Azd dynasty, a local tribe.
 The establishment of the First Imamate in the 9th century was the first step in consolidating disparate Omani tribal factions under the banner of an Ibadi state.
 However, tribal skirmishes continued, allowing the Abbasids of Baghdad to conquer Oman.
 The Abbasids occupied the region until the 11th century, when they were driven out by the local Yahmad tribe.
 Power over Oman shifted from the Yahmad tribe to the Azdi Nabahinah clan, during whose rule, the people of coastal ports such as Muscat prospered from maritime trade and close alliances with the Indian subcontinent, at the cost of the alienation of the people of the interior of Oman.

 The Portuguese admiral Afonso de Albuquerque sailed to Muscat in 1507, in an attempt to establish trade relations.
 As he approached the harbour, his ships were fired on.
 He then decided to conquer Muscat.
 Most of the city burned to the ground during and after the fighting.
+The Portuguese maintained a hold on Muscat for over a century, despite challenges from Persia and a bombardment of the town by the Ottoman Turks in 1546.
+The Turks twice captured Muscat from the Portuguese, in the Capture of Muscat (1552) and 1581–88.

 Muscat (Mascate) Portuguese Fortress in the 17th century.
 António Bocarro Book of Fortress.